migillett/Blackmagic-Videohub-Control/README.md

 The most important thing to remember is that the route_inputs command requires a list of tuples.
 It's formatted as (destination, source).
 So the command above would route input 2 to destination 1, input 3 to destination 2, and input 6 to destination 4.
 It's a little weird, but it's how you'd do it using the GUI.

+If that's not quite your cup of tea, you can instead use the `route_single` command.
+All you have to do there is pass through the source and destination as arguments and it'll execute a command for you.
+There is no salvo support for pre-defined configs, but it is a bit easier for one-off setups.
+For example:

+`router.route_single(destination=4, source=3)`

 ## Scheduling Commands
 If you'd rather not make your own way of queueing up commands, feel free to use the included `bmd_scheduler.py`.
 This script is pretty easy to use, just make sure you have the library `schedule` installed.
 Here's how it works: